vnvhoang/Mechanical-Postbuckling-FG-GOEAM-Plates/README.md

 This repository contains the MATLAB code and data accompanying the research paper:

 **Title:** Analytical and neural network-based approaches for mechanical postbuckling analysis of simply-supported functionally graded graphene origami-enabled auxetic metamaterial plates
-**Authors:** Peng Shi, Zixuan Wang, Vu Ngoc Viet Hoang*, Wei Zhao, Hang Xie, Raj Kiran, and Jian Yang **Corresponding Author:** Vu Ngoc Viet Hoang ([vnvhoang2610@gmail.com](mailto:vnvhoang2610@gmail.com))
+**Authors:** Peng Shi, Zixuan Wang, Vu Ngoc Viet Hoang*, Wei Zhao, Hang Xie, Raj Kiran, and Jian Yang
+**Corresponding Author:** Vu Ngoc Viet Hoang ([vnvhoang2610@gmail.com](mailto:vnvhoang2610@gmail.com))
+**Date (Code):** March 2025

 *(Please cite the paper if you use this code or data in your research.)*